 Washington West encourages its audiences to be more than spectators of story and to see themselves as story-creators, engaged in real-life impact.
 Every year, 100% of our net box office proceeds are given to projects which solve problems of hunger, illness, and poor education, making our audience members producers of real-life stories of hope.

 What are the dates for this year’s festival?

 October 25-29, 2018

 Where do Washington West Film Festival screenings and events take place?

 The Washington West Film Festival events occur around the greater Washington, DC region.
-Our screenings primarily operate in two main hubs: Reston and Arlington, Virginia.
-We screen at a variety of locations in those areas.
+Our screenings primarily operate in Reston, Virginia.

 Learn more about our screening and event locations.